Juliet E. Morrow, Sarah D. Stuckey, and Brandy Dacus

 “Just what is a point type?
 First, it is a group of distinctive, similar (in manufacture, appearance, and function) tools believed to have been made and used during a certain period and over a limited area.
 That is, a point type is thought to represent something made by a particular society, or several adjacent ones, and used during part of their histories.
 Secondly, a point type is a classification and communication aid constructed by archeologists.
 There is no way to prove that the types we recognize have anything to do with the ways past societies perceived or classified their projectiles [emphasis added]. … It is only because archeological analyses repeatedly provide evidence that a point type occurs over a limited area for a restricted period that archeologists suspect they have a relationship to particular groups.”
 (Wyckoff and Jackman 1988:113)

 Using the name Sedgwick for a fluted point type is problematic because there was not consistency in how the type name was applied in the past.
-Figure 1 is an illustration of one of the fluted points illustrated by the Morses (1983) and typed as a “Sedgwick”; this is a Gainey point according to morphometric analysis conducted by Morrow (2015).
+Figure 1 is an illustration of one of the fluted points illustrated by the Morses (1983) and typed as a “Sedgwick”.
+This point is a Gainey as typed by Morrow in 2009 for a draft manuscript on Ozarks Fluted Points on file at the ARAS-ASU Research Station.
 Figure 2 is a photograph of a resin cast illustrated in the Morse and Morse volume that is also typed as a Sedgwick.
 The resin cast in the Survey’s collection is slightly similar to the Barnes type (see Ellis 1984; Morrow 1996; Wright and Roosa 1966) in outline shape, and slightly similar to the Folsom type in flute thickness; however, metric attributes, uniqueness, and the lack of context suggest that the point from which this cast was made may be a modern replica.
 Juliet Morrow documented a similar point from Illinois and another from Iowa; both turned out to be modern replicas.
 When asked their opinion about the point in Figure 2, several modern flintknappers told us that it has attributes suggesting to them that it could be modern.
 Due to the lack of context, we have opted not to include it in the APD.
 If we are going to use the term Sedgwick, then it should be formally defined and based on fluted points that are derived from secure archeological contexts.
 We have a number of small fluted points in the Survey’s collections and from private collections, some of which were initially typed as Sedgwick (Figure 3).
 We are formally defining these as “Points Formerly Typed as Sedgwick” or PFTAS.

 PFTAS: A New Point Type